MLB Mt. Rushmores

 by Charlie Miller

-The soon-to-be Miami Marlins have existed for just 19 seasons, joining the National League in 1993.
+The Miami Marlins have existed for just 22 full seasons, joining the National League in 1993.
 Success has been rare and fleeting.
-The Marlins have posted just six winning seasons in the their 19 campaigns and have yet to win a division title.
+The Marlins have posted just six winning seasons in the their 22 campaigns and have yet to win a division title.
 However, the 1997 and 2003 squads parlayed wild card berths into World Series championships.
-With spotty attendance and no baseball-only stadium, the Marlins have been unable to retain or sign high-priced players.
+With spotty attendance and no baseball-only stadium until 2012, the Marlins have been unable (some would say unwilling) to retain or sign high-priced players.
 So there are no long-tenured stars in Florida history.
 This Mt.
 Rushmore will change dramatically over the next 10 years or so.
-On November 11, the Florida Marlins will officially become the Miami Marlins and will christen a new baseball-only stadium on the site of the old Orange Bowl against the NL champion St. Louis Cardinals on Opening Day 2012.
+The State of Baseball in Miami isn't great right now.
+The 2013 season was the franchise's second-worst in history.

-The All-Star shortstop has been a perennial MVP candidate during most of his tenure in Florida.
+The All-Star shortstop was a perennial MVP candidate during most of his tenure in Miami.
 He was Rookie of the year in 2006, and won a batting title with a .342 average in 2009 when he was MVP runner-up.
-Although he has played just six seasons, he ranks first in total bases and runs created for the franchise.
-He is second in batting average, runs and hits…and counting.
-Coming off a rough season marked be injuries, Ramirez is signed through 2014.
+Although he played just six and a half seasons, he ranks first in total bases and runs created for the franchise.
+He is second in runs and hits.

 An original Marlin, Conine was selected from the Kansas City Royals in the expansion draft.
 He was an integral part of both championship teams in Florida, batting .304 in 32 postseason games for the Marlins.
 Conine earned MVP honors in the 1995 All-Star Game, the only Marlin so honored.
 He is second on the Marlins all-time list in games and RBIs, third in hits and total bases.